 The L1 instruction cache is a 32 KiB 2-way set-associative cache.
-It has a line size of 64 bytes and is read-allocate with a random replacement policy.
+It is virtually-indexed, physically-tagged with a line size of 64 bytes and is read/write-allocate with a random replacement policy.
 A cache line fill triggers a burst access outside of the Core Complex, starting with the first address of the cache line.
 There are no write-backs to memory from the instruction cache and it is not kept coherent with rest of the platform memory system.